rancher/docs/content/rancher/v2.x/en/tools/_index.md

 weight: 5000
 ---

 Rancher contains a variety of tools that aren't included in Kubernetes to assist in your DevOps operations.
-Rancher can integrate with external service to help your clusters run more efficiently.
+Rancher can integrate with external services to help your clusters run more efficiently.
 Tools are divided into four categories:

 <!-- TOC -->